8 Practical employee engagement tips (on-premise staff)

 Get your departments to share how they are dealing with supply chain planning, market developments, the impact of productions stops at providers, etc.

-Not everyone will be interested in this but hey… being transparent as possible, you’ve got nothing to hide.
+Not everyone will be interested in this but hey… being transparent as possible, you and your company’s got nothing to hide.

 Perhaps also avoid coming across as someone who has all the answers.